Suicide

 - Educate patients about 24/7 resources.

-- Screen for risk: Use screening instruments BUT providers need to keep in mind: (i) risks particular to each patient, and might not be captured in some screening tools (see “Risk Factors” above) and (ii) providers own biases in assessing risk (e.g., in wheelchair mobile patients, assuming a lower quality of life and underestimating resilience) (5).
-Screening instruments include the Patient Health Questionnaire-2 (PHQ-2), the PHQ-9, the Columbia Suicide Severity Rating Scale, Beck Scale for Suicide Ideation, Linehan Reasons for Living Inventory, and Risk Estimator for Suicide.
+- Screen for risk: Use screening instruments but providers need to keep in mind risks particular to each patient, and might not be captured in some screening tools (see “Risk Factors”); and providers own biases in assessing risk.
+Screening instruments include the Patient Health Questionnaire-2 (PHQ-2), the PHQ-9, the Columbia Suicide Severity Rating Scale, Beck Scale for Suicide Ideation, Linehan Reasons for Living Inventory, and Motto Risk Estimator for Suicide.

-- For the military: multiple resources: www.realwarriors.net.
-Suggested treatments include cognitive restructuring techniques (that their experience with adversity can be a source of strength) and help with problem solving (so the service member does not feel like a “burden”), therapeutic martial arts training, focus on Vets’ helping others: “power of 1” initiative (any “one” helpful contact could save a life).
+- For the military: Military Health System: Real Warriors Campaign: https://www.realwarriors.net; suggested treatments include cognitive restructuring techniques (that their experience with adversity can be a source of strength) and help with problem-solving (so the service member does not feel like a “burden”), therapeutic martial arts training, focus on vets helping others: “Power of 1” initiative (any “one” helpful contact could save a life).

 There's more to see -- the rest of this topic is available only to subscribers.